Top Five Carnivals to Put on Your Bucket List

 4. Karneval in Köln

-Carnival in Cologne has been celebrated annually for around 190 years.
+Carnival in Cologne has been celebrated annually for over 200 years.
 The Germanic tribes already celebrated winter solstice to pay their respects to the gods and drive out the demons of winter.
 But it wasn't until 1823 that the city held its first Rosenmontagszug (Shrove Monday Procession).
 Besides this event, a lot of traditions are still visible in today’s celebrations.

 5. Carnaval de Nice

 The Nice Carnival attracts more than a million visitors every year and just like the other Carnivals, it’s a two week celebration where giant parades take place day and night.
 The “flower battles” are a part of the event that you shouldn’t miss if you plan to travel to Nice.
 Carnival floats are decorated with the most astonishing flowers and people participating in the parade throw little flowers into the crowd.